-For most of my entrepreneurial life, I’ve felt behind.
+In my entrepreneurial life I used to feel behind.
 Behind on emails, behind on projects, behind on tasks.
-I felt like I was in a constant state of catch-up.
+I’d felt like I was in a constant state of catch-up.
 Always looking at my to-do list and wondering what I could squeeze in here and there to check off the list.

-The thing about feeling behind is that is comes with a big fat side of guilt.
+The thing about feeling behind is that is comes with a giant side of guilt.

 But here’s the thing that I realized.